Online Work: Slate Magazine

 Slate BlogsSlate Blogs

 In fall 2007 Slate launched a spate of blogs on a new platform, with The XX Factor and Trailhead leading the way.
-We continue to upgrade the platform and add new blogs to the site’s stable.
+Slate continues to use the platform to add new blogs to the site’s stable.